shanduur/infra/README.md

 ### License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [The Unlicense](LICENSE).
 Feel free to modify and adapt it for your needs.

 ### Contribution